-The three most common causes of ceiling cracks are buildings aging, structural damage, and substandard construction.
-Drywall that is not correctly installed can cause ceiling cracks; often, drywall damage can be easily repaired with reapplications of drywall mud and tape.
-As buildings become older, they face problems such as foundations settling and materials weaking, contributing to damage such as ceiling cracks.
 Moisture damage is one type of structural damage that can lead to ceiling cracks when water travels from the roof or an upper room to settle above the ceiling.
-When rooms above other rooms have several heavy objects, the strain caused by the weight can damage the ceiling of the room below it.
-Ceiling cracks triggered by settling foundations are an indicator of serious structural problems and should be treated immediately.
+When upperstory rooms hold several heavy objects in them, the strain caused by their weight can damage the ceiling of the rooms below them.
+Ceiling cracks triggered by settling foundations may or may not be an indicator of serious structural problems and should therefore be investigated and potentially treated immediately.

 As devastating as severe damage to a building can be, many types of damage not related to immediate disasters or catastrophic circumstances can be easily detected by vigilant residents.
 Building owners should hire an inspector when they see ceiling cracks that travel down walls, a concentrated mass of small ceiling cracks, or ceiling cracks that are paired with sagging.
-Building owners and residents who spot ceiling cracks should look for potentially-related signs of damage, including doors and windows that stick, uneven floors, cracks on walls and floors, water accumulation in basements, and fixtures such as walls and chimneys that have been separated from the building.

 Keystone Home Inspection proudly serves building owners in Cleveland.
 Our inspectors will perform a thorough investigation of your building and provide you with a fully-detailed, easy-to-read report with our findings.
 To schedule a free phone consultation or an inspection, you can contact us at 216-469-8600, at info@inspectionsbykeystone.com, or on our web page’s contact form.